Kei-On/Dynamical-Notation-for-5D-Chess/README.md

-# Krakenmagen's Dynamical Notation for 5D-Chess
+# Krakenmagen's Dynamical Notation for 5D Chess
 A dynamical notation for 5D-Chess-with-Multiverse-Time-Travel based on **Shad's 5D chess algebraic notation**

 ## Pro and Cons